 The former Dean of Harvard College said, “By reaching into the private associations of Harvard students and declaring some of them to be, in essence, ‘suppressive persons’ because of their nonconformity, you are, I fear, passing from creating a community to molding a monoculture, in which people of whom we have every reason to be proud are afraid to do or say things that are lawful.”

 The former Dean expresses how these sanctions prevent students from acting freely, while causing the community to interact in an unhealthy and artificial fashion.
 Operating outside the direct constraints of the university fosters natural and creative thought, and Harvard is at risk of losing the organic makeup of its community by punishing students for joining these organizations.

 Personally, as a member of Theta Chi Fraternity Zeta Chapter at the University of New Hampshire, I could not imagine being punished for forming a brotherhood or sisterhood.
 My fraternity has a strong anti-hazing policy that we strictly follow, and we give young men opportunities to take leadership roles and expand their college experience, as well as offer a strong support system for members when school or life gets hectic.

 For confused underclassmen, fraternities provide a channel to get involved on campus, give back to the community and raise money for charitable causes.
 Meanwhile, members can connect with other guys who are experiencing the same stress while adjusting to college.
-They can support each other as they deal with their own mental health or even just the added stressor of school — often in addition to help from places like ToK essay writing service.
-They also have older guys that had been in their shoes who can give important advice on how to succeed, as well as the home away from home so many students desperately need.
+They can support each other as they deal with their own mental health or even just the added stressor of school.
+They also have older guys that have been in their shoes who can give important advice on how to succeed, as well as the home away from home so many students desperately need.